Fiasco (role-playing game): Reception

-Reviews in the mainstream press have generally been positive; its review, Eurogamer called it "Criminally good fun" and "The funniest game I've ever played".
-Wired said, "Fiasco is hands down one of the best RPGs I have ever played. ... if you despise collaborative gaming experiences and want very traditional RPG mechanics, Fiasco is going to be a poor fit." and noted that "Fiasco can easily venture in to areas that may make certain players uncomfortable and so it’s important for people, especially those unfamiliar with each other, to discuss potential limits and taboo subjects before the start of any game."
-The Sydney Morning Herald noted that "Clearly, this is not a game for everyone.
+In Wired, N.J.
+Harnish commented, "Fiasco is hands down one of the best RPGs I have ever played. ... if you despise collaborative gaming experiences and want very traditional RPG mechanics, Fiasco is going to be a poor fit" and noted that "Fiasco can easily venture in to areas that may make certain players uncomfortable and so it's important for people, especially those unfamiliar with each other, to discuss potential limits and taboo subjects before the start of any game."

+James Dominguez, writing in the Sydney Morning Herald, noted that "Clearly, this is not a game for everyone.
 Players with some experience in improvisation, storytelling, or theatre would get the most enjoyment from it, but many people who have never tried acting or writing before could still have a lot of fun."